eeshansrivastava89/weather-app/README.md

 To deploy your own instance of this application using GitHub Pages:

 1. Fork this repository or create your own copy
-2. Add your API keys to `script.js` as described in the Setup Instructions
-3. Go to the repository Settings on GitHub
+2. Go to the repository Settings on GitHub
-4. Navigate to the "Pages" section under "Code and automation"
+3. Navigate to the "Pages" section under "Code and automation"
-5. Under "Source", select "Deploy from a branch"
+4. Under "Source", select "Deploy from a branch"
-6. Select the "main" branch and "/(root)" folder, then click "Save"
+5. Select the "main" branch and "/(root)" folder, then click "Save"
-7. Wait a few minutes for GitHub to build and deploy your site
+6. Wait a few minutes for GitHub to build and deploy your site
-8. Access your deployed application at https://\[YOUR-USERNAME\].github.io/weather-app/
+7. Access your deployed application at https://\[YOUR-USERNAME\].github.io/weather-app/

-**Note about API Keys**: When deploying publicly, consider implementing a more secure way to handle API keys, such as:

-*   Using environment variables with a backend service
-*   Creating a simple proxy server to hide your API keys
-*   Consider adding CORS protection for your API keys
+The application has API keys included for demonstration purposes.

 ## How to Use